 Credit risk is mainly managed through the credit process and the Issuer's credit risk models which include Probability of Default ("PD"), Loss Given Default ("LGD") and Exposure of Default ("EAD").
-These three models are used for various purposes, e.g. in management reporting.
+The models are used for various purposes, e.g. in provisioning and management reporting.